 Recovery and Rehabilitation

-Managing the dogs diet is common practice with owners now investing in vitamins and supplements to aid their dogs recovery and wellbeing.
+Managing the dog’s diet is common practice with owners now investing in vitamins and supplements to aid their dog’s recovery and wellbeing.
 Creating a balanced diet has shown to aid a dogs discomfort and support the natural healing process, invigorate blood flow to aid inflammatory response and maintain a natural and non medicated lifestyle.
-There is a plethora of supplement options available to dog owners; natural and organic diets, raw or dry options, clinically proven products and options not supported by mainstream science.
+There are a plethora of supplement options available to dog owners; natural and organic diets, raw or dry options, clinically proven products and options not supported by mainstream science.

-As well as being more conscious of the animals diet there has been an increase in demand for technologies to support improved recovery such as thermal imaging, pulse therapy, magnetic resonance and other complimentary techniques.
-Along with with products such as magnetic dog collars, rugs and beds it is clear the demand for non invasive and natural approaches continues.
+As well as being more conscious of the animal’s diet there has been an increase in demand for technologies to support improved recovery such as thermal imaging, pulse therapy, magnetic resonance and other complementary techniques.
+Along with products such as magnetic dog collars, rugs and beds it is clear the demand for non-invasive and natural approaches continues.

 These rehabilitation services aim to improve a dog’s range of movement reducing the risk for further issues or complications.
 Therapists may make use of a variety of treatments such as massage, hydrotherapy, physiotherapy, bespoke exercise regimes and diet programs.
 Most canine rehabilitation therapists are licensed professionals, with careers in veterinary medicine or human physical therapy.
 Many support animals with arthritis, competing agility dogs, sporting or working dogs, injured or elderly dogs or any pet recovering after surgery.

 Many vets would agree that surgery is often something to avoid if at all possible; often being the last resort.
 The majority of surgery is inherently violent and difficult to accept if you are looking to care for your pet in a holistic and harmonious way.
 It is however often necessary.